enatsek/Debian-Ubuntu/ansible.md

     update_cache: yes
 ```

-Now we can create a playbook to consume this role
+Now we can create a playbook to consume this role:

 ```
 nano  /home/ansible/ansible/playbooks/apacheDRA.yml
 ```

-Fill as below:
+Content:

 ```
 #!/usr/bin/env ansible-playbook